 Whilst small distractions may seem harmless (what is two minutes out of work day?) frequent interruptions can reduce your productivity and impact the quality of your work

-It seems obvious but if surround yourself with the most productive people in the workplace you are likely to also be more productive.
-If you sit next to or work alongside someone who works diligently this will inspire you to do the same and reduce the chance of being unnecessarily interrupted.
+It seems obvious but if surround yourself with the most productive people in the workplace it's highly likely you will also be more productive.
+If you sit next to or work alongside someone who works diligently, it will inspire you to do the same and reduce the chance of being unnecessarily interrupted.

 If you find yourself working alongside someone who gets distracted easily, set some boundaries with them so they are conscious of when you need to concentrate on a task that you need to work on.
 You can politely tell someone you need to work on a specific task without hurting their feelings.
 Just advise them of your timeframe in response to their question or what the request might be.